 Expect changes to your day as it goes on; planning things weeks beforehand can be difficult and annoying or upsetting if other people are involved.
 It’s how you deal with these things that will show you if your MS has taken centre stage or if you will guide your illness reasonably undamaged towards the end of the day.
 Life is hard going without chronic pain.
 With it, MS is not a joke and not some bragging right you have to impress others.
 It’s agonising on several levels.

-The last four days my hair (yes, you read that correctly) keeps on hurting, meaning I have a massive headache, stabbing eye and jaw pain which makes it difficult to talk and eat.
+The last four days my hair (yes, you read that correctly) keeps on hurting, meaning I have a massive headache, stabbing eye and facial pain which makes it difficult to talk and eat.
 Medication is not working and I am at my wit’s end trying to find a solution.
 Ice packs, chamomile tea bags on my eyes and pain medication are taking me for a ride on that rusty roller coaster; my pain medication is simply not doing what I want it to do.